ionic-team/capacitor-assets/README.md

 ```
 {
   "scripts": {
-    "capacitor-assets": "capacitor-assets"
+    "capacitor-assets": "capacitor-assets generate"
   }
 }
 ```

 ## Usage

-The tool expects a `resources` folder to exist in the root of the project with the following structure:
+The tool expects a `assets` folder to exist in the root of the project with the following structure:

 ```
-resources/
+assets/
 ├── icon.png
 ├── icon-foreground.png
 ├── icon-background.png